 Westwind Recovery®’s California facility offers clients the chance to receive advice from nutrition specialists on finding the right addiction recovery food diet.
 That advice can be helpful as you learn to eat recovery foods that help you sustain your sobriety and avoid relapse triggers.

-Try to incorporate foods that help with balancing the levels of serotonin in your brain and provide the best nutrition for recovery.
+Try to incorporate foods that help balance the levels of serotonin in your brain and provide the best nutrition for recovery.
 That means eating foods with complex carbohydrates like:

 - Legumes (beans, peas, lentils)